 A similar result is reached in Europe.
 Post-acquistion freeze-outs can be done through the flexible “post-takeover squeeze-out” procedure regulated by the Takeover Directive (cfr. above in paragaphs 128, 133 and 135), which does not require another prospectus and which enjoys a presumption of a fair price.
 It should be noted that the “post-takeover squeeze-out” technique can also be used as the second step of a two-step going private freeze-out by a controlling shareholder.
 However, in such a case, the supermajority of the minority requirement for the presumption of fair price (90% of the shares included in the bid) still protects the minority shareholders.
 In addition, Belgian takeover law provides for additional protection of minority shareholders in case of a bid by a controlling shareholder, through extra duties for the independent directors and an opinion on the price by an independent expert (cfr. above in paragraph 136 and 137).
 This leads to a similar result as in the United States: a flexible regime for post-acquisition freeze-outs and a stricter regime for (one-step and two-step) going private freeze-outs.

 Fair procedure: standards vs. rules.
 Another notable difference between the United States and Europe is the different approach in regulating the procedure of freeze-outs.
 In Europe, freeze-outs are (mainly) governed by detailed legal rules in statutory law, while the United States rely more on protection of minority shareholders through general standards that are applied by case law.
 The general distinction between rules and standards is that rules are precise and are given content ex ante (usually by the legislator), while standards are indeterminate and are only given content ex post, when applied by the courts.
 However, standards are often concretized into more specific rules through precedents of the courts, especially under common law.
-For example, the standard of “entire fairness” (which consists of “fair price” and “fair dealing”) plays an importany role under Delaware law on freeze-outs since Weinberger.
+For example, the standard of “entire fairness” (which consists of “fair price” and “fair dealing”) plays an important role under Delaware law on freeze-outs since Weinberger.
 However, this standard has also been concretized by the courts into more specific rules on certain procedural safeguards, such as approval by a special committee of independent directors or by a majority of the minority (cfr.
 Getty Oil and Kahn).

 In contrast, the European approach knows many precise rules.
 For example, European regulation provides for a presumption of fairness if 90% of the shareholders have accepted a takeover bid.
 If this condition is not met, most national legislation regulates how the price should be determined, for example by an independent expert, a court or the financial supervisor.
 This approach is quite different compared to the general standard of a “fair price” in the United States.
 The advantage of the European approach is that it is often more clear.
 However, it can also be too strict and burdensome, and not suitable for all situations.